Getting started for workspace creators

 Customize your workspace

-As a workspace creator, you’ll hold the Primary Owner role.
-You'll have access to customization settings so you can personalize the workspace for you and your team.
-Below are a few of our favorite ways to customize a new workspace.
+As the workspace creator, you’ll hold the Primary Owner role.
+You'll have access to customization settings so you can personalize the workspace for your team.
+Here are a few things we recommend doing:

 Slack icon